peteroupc/peteroupc.github.io/random.md

 The following are some ways a PRNG can be implemented:

 - As a stateful object that stores an internal state and transforms it each time a "random" number is generated.
 This kind of PRNG is initialized by converting a _seed_ to an internal state.
 - As a (stateless) function that transforms an internal state and outputs "random" numbers and the transformed state.
-This design in most often seen in Haskell and other functional programming languages.
+This design is often seen in Haskell and other functional programming languages.
-- As a (stateless) "splittable PRNG", further described in my document on [testing PRNGs](https://peteroupc.github.io/randomtest.md).
+- As a (stateless) "splittable PRNG", further described in my document on [**testing PRNGs**](https://peteroupc.github.io/randomtest.md).

 <a id=Implementing_New_RNG_APIs></a>
 ### Implementing New RNG APIs